Socialization of animals: Socialization experiments

 Bernstein and Ehardt conducted an experiment on aggressive behavior of rhesus monkeys.
 They found that the monkeys showed more aggression towards kin than non-kin, mostly from older kin to younger kin.
 This supports the hypothesis that aggression is used in socialization and correction of inappropriate behaviors in the immature monkeys.
 If the aggression is no more severe than is needed to correct the behavior, it can improve the survival rate of all the relatives.

 In 1980, Berman researched the mother-infant relationship of rhesus monkeys both in the wild and in captivity.
 She found many similarities between the two parenting styles but some minor differences.
-The captive mother has been described as more protective and less willing to let their infant out of their control.
-The difference that likely has to most effect on this relationship is, the wild monkey has kin around which helps with the socialization of the infant, and the mother in captivity does not.
+The captive mother has been described as more protective and less willing to let her infant out of her control.
+The difference that likely has the most effect on this relationship is, the wild monkey has kin around which helps with the socialization of the infant, and the mother in captivity does not.
 This shows how environmental factors can affect the early socialization of infant rhesus monkeys.

 Socialization at a young age has been seen to affect sexual behavior in the adult rhesus monkey, in a study done by, Gold, Wallen, and Goldfoot.
 This is not seen as prominently in rats, and other small animals as it is in primates.
 The monkeys have difficulty acting normally even when a sexual opportunity presents itself, this is due to the fact that they have affectional disorders that they do not often overcome.

 It is very difficult to study the lives of isolated children so researchers have turned to studying the effect of total isolation on rhesus monkeys.
 Completely isolated monkey's first response to stimulus is fear or aggression.
 They do not learn any normal socio-emotional skills.
 When these monkeys are able to come in contact with a group, they do not know how to interact and would not be able to survive in a group.